Getting your Trinity Audio player ready...

 Feeling nostalgic, I took off her leash.

 She knew exactly what to do.
-Like Nightshade, she retrieved the perfect stick for our game.
+Like Nightshade, she retrieved a perfect stick for our game.

 The world blurred around us, and we played.